Prospective Students and Postdocs

 2. Butyrophilin ligands as cancer immunotherapies.

 T cells play critical roles in human diseases including cancer immunosurveillance.
 By developing novel compounds that activate or inhibit T cell functions, we aim to gain understanding of their activation mechanisms and how they can function to control development of cancer.
-Our most advanced project in this area focuses on butyrophilin agonists and their impacts on non-traditional T cell activation.
+Our most advanced project in this area focuses on butyrophilin agonists and their impacts the anti-cancer immune response.